 - Site Map/RSS Feeds

-Distributed Storage Across Four Storage Nodes With GlusterFS 3.2.x On CentOS 6.3
+Distributed Replicated Storage Across Four Storage Nodes With GlusterFS 3.2.x On Ubuntu 12.10

-This tutorial shows how to combine four single storage servers (running CentOS 6.3) to one large storage server (distributed storage) with GlusterFS.
-The client system (CentOS 6.3 as well) will be able to access the storage as if it was a local filesystem.
+This tutorial shows how to combine four single storage servers (running Ubuntu 12.10) to a distributed replicated storage with GlusterFS.
+Nodes 1 and 2 (replication1) as well as 3 and 4 (replication2) will mirror each other, and replication1 and replication2 will be combined to one larger storage server (distribution).
+Basically, this is RAID10 over network.
+If you lose one server from replication1 and one from replication2, the distributed volume continues to work.
+The client system (Ubuntu 12.10 as well) will be able to access the storage as if it was a local filesystem.
 GlusterFS is a clustered file-system capable of scaling to several peta-bytes.
 It aggregates various storage bricks over Infiniband RDMA or TCP/IP interconnect into one large parallel network file system.
 Storage bricks can be made of any commodity hardware such as x86_64 servers with SATA-II RAID and Infiniband HBA.